 Curry fish head for breakfast?
-It may seems heavy for many of us, but Kam Long Curry Fish Head is probably one of the locations you want to skip lunch crowd.
-All you need is a 5 minutes walk from City Square Mall and you will see Kam Long Curry Fish Head.
-Having been in business for over 30 years, Kam Long only sells curry fish head and it is well known by the locals and Singaporeans.
+It may seem too heavy for many of us, but Kam Long Curry Fish Head is a must-visit.
+Just a 5 minutes walk from City Square Mall, and you will see Kam Long Curry Fish Head.
+Having been in business for over 30 years, Kam Long only sells curry fish head and is well known by the locals and Singaporeans.

-The tender flesh of the ang ko li (red snapper) came off the fork easily.
-The flesh is so soft, absorbing the curry flavours really well.
-The spices from the curry enhance the natural flavour of the head without overpowering it.
-Together with tofu skin, ladies finger, long beans and cabbage, it’s a complete meal on its own.
-What I really enjoy is the tau pok (deep-fried beancurd) that soaks up the delicious gravy thoroughly.
-If you want to visit Kam Long, I suggest you to come before 11.30am as the queue is shorter.
+The tender flesh of the ang ko li (red snapper) absorbs the curry flavours really well.
+The spices from the curry enhance the natural flavour of the fish head, without overpowering it.
+It comes with tofu skin, ladyfingers, long beans and cabbage.
+What I really enjoy is the tau pok (deep-fried beancurd) which soaks up the delicious gravy thoroughly.
+If you want to visit Kam Long, I suggest that you come before 11.30am as the queue is shorter.
 The curry is pretty much sold out by 2:30 pm.

 Restoran Hua Mui 华美茶餐室

 Address: 131 Jalan Trus, 80000 Johor Bahru

 Opening Hours: 8:00AM – 6:00PM (Daily)